-Use Case: Dashboard With Individual Search
+How to: Create a Dashboard With Individual Search

-What is Individual Search?
+What Is Individual Search?

 Let’s say you have a dashboard that lists the following submission data: